POEMMA-Balloon with Radio: A multi-messenger, multi-detector balloon payload: Instrument design of PBR

 \subsection{X- and Gamma‑ray Detector}

-The X- and Gamma-ray detector, located in the top left corner in front of the telescope enclosure (see \autoref{fig:pbr-telescope}), comprises four modules that cover overlapping energy bands: a low‑energy X-channel ($>$\unit[15]{keV}), an intermediate X–$\gamma$-channel, above \unit[20]{keV}, and two $\gamma$-channels extending to several MeV, starting above \unit[50]{keV}.
-The modules share a common mechanical assembly and a field of view matched to the hybrid focal surfaces (see \autoref{fig:XgammaDetector}).
-Each module uses a compact scintillating crystal (CsI(Tl) or NaI(Tl)) of roughly 2.5 cm characteristic dimension, coupled to temperature‑compensated SiPMs.
-The detector modules are mount inside a \unit[2]{mm} thick aluminum enclosure (center panel of \autoref{fig:XgammaDetector}).
-Each Scionix module is connected by a single multi‑line cable (see the left panel of \autoref{fig:XgammaDetector}).
-We select different entrance‑window material appropriate for the corresponding channel: a thin beryllium window ($\sim$0.3 mm) for the low‑energy X channel and aluminum windows of different thicknesses, $\sim$\unit[0.1]{mm} for the intermediate channel and around \unit[1]{mm} for the high‑energy $\gamma$-channels).
-We define the $30^{\circ}$ FoV of the $\gamma$-channels by enclosing them in lead collimators.
-To reduce the background for the X-channel, we limit the FoV to 16\textdegree.
+The X- and Gamma-ray detector is located in the top left corner of the telescope (see \autoref{fig:pbr-telescope}).
+The system (see \autoref{fig:XgammaDet}) is composed of four Scionix modules that cover overlapping energy bands: a low‑energy X-channel ($<$\unit[20]{keV}), an intermediate X–$\gamma$-channel, above \unit[30]{keV}, and two $\gamma$-channels extending to several MeV, starting above \unit[50]{keV}.
+The modules share a common mechanical assembly and a field of view matched to the hybrid focal surfaces.

+Each module uses a compact scintillating crystal (CsI(Tl) or NaI(Tl)) of roughly \unit[2.5]{cm} characteristic dimension, coupled to temperature‑compensated SiPMs.
+The detector modules are mounted inside a \unit[2]{mm} thick aluminum enclosure.
+The scintillator window is covered by a different entrance window material, appropriate for the corresponding channel: a thin beryllium window ($\sim$\unit[0.3]{mm}) for the low‑energy X channel and aluminum windows of different thicknesses, $\sim$\unit[0.1]{mm} for the intermediate channel and around \unit[1]{mm} for the high‑energy $\gamma$-channels).
+We define the $30^{\circ}$ FoV of the three $\gamma$-channels by enclosing them in lead collimators.
+To reduce the background for the X-channel, we limit its FoV to 16\textdegree.
 The collimator geometry and materials align the detector FoV with the optical instruments while suppressing environmental X‑ray background.